SomonOlimzoda/DataAnalysis-Excel-/StepbyStepSolution.md

 ![App Screenshot](https://github.com/SomonOlimzoda/DataAnalysisExcel/blob/main/Q4.png)

 Conditional formatting (Green – Yellow – Red Color Scale) was applied on the above PivotTable.
 What can you change to the formatting to better visualize possible outliers in the data?

+:heavy_check_mark: Modify the percentiles for maximum and minimum values.
 ##

 ### Scenario